Aspose/releases.aspose.com/content/en/barcode/java/release-notes/2026/aspose-barcode-for-java-26-2-release-notes.md

 |BARCODENET-39421|Expose BarCodeReader.GetBarCodeDecodeType() as public method|Enhancement|

 ## Public API changes and New Features

-Escape sequence processing

 The EnableEscape functionality has been deprecated and is no longer applied internally by BarcodeGenerator.
 Escape sequence processing is not performed automatically.
 If required, escape sequences should be handled explicitly before passing the text to the generator.

 For example: